hashicorp/vagrant/docs/getting-started/windows.md

 ![Copying MAC Address](/images/windows/vbox_manage_default_location.jpg)

-You can add additional folders to Windows XP path by taking the following steps.
+You can add this or other folders to the Windows XP path by taking the following steps.
 First click Start, right click My Computer and select Properties.
 Select the Advanced tab in the window that pops up and find the Environment Variables button

 ![Environment Variables Button](/images/windows/environment_variables_button.jpg)